lemra-org/router-companion-android/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Contact Info: Armel Soro <apps+ddwrt AT rm3l DOT org>
+Contact Info: Armel Soro &lt;apps+ddwrt AT rm3l DOT org&gt;